 The first three boxes for tagging were created by Sara and I question their use now.

 The fourth box is where the custom tags are entered.
-These tags can only be entered by going to the bar in Common Core Tools that says Common Core Tree
+These tags can only be entered by going to the bar in Common Core Tools that says Common Core Tree.